cailyncodes/duolang/README.md

 ## How does it work?

-At its core, Duolang is a stack-based, single-cell tape, interpreted language, largely adopting JS-semantics (when applicable).
+At its core, a Duolang language is a stack-based, single-cell tape, interpreted language, largely adopting JS-semantics (when applicable).

 ### Philosophy